schickling/git-s3/README.md

 ## Installation
-Just clone this repository `git clone https://github.com/schickling/git-s3.git` and run the installation script `./install.sh`
+Just clone this repository `git clone https://github.com/schickling/git-s3.git`
+and run the installation script `./install.sh`

 ## Usage

+After the installation your repository is already checked out in the "repo" folder.
+There you can do whatever you like and commit your changes.
+After that you can deploy your current commit.

 #### Deploy
 Simply run `./git-s3 deploy`